Austin and Northwestern Railroad

 In 1986, Southern Pacific elected to abandon the entire 163 mi Giddings to Llano line.
 The City of Austin and Capital Metro purchased the railroad for $9.3 million, with the intent of using the right-of-way as a mass transit corridor.
-Capital Metro commenced commuter rail service vis-a-vis Capital MetroRail in 2010 on 32 miles of track, running from Leander, Texas to Austin.
+Capital Metro commenced Capital MetroRail commuter rail service in 2010 on 32 miles of track, running from Leander, Texas to Austin.

 The operating history of the Austin and Northwestern Railroad, subsequent to Capital Metro's acquisition of the railroad, is as follows: